-Silicon Graphics, IRIX, and Onyx2 are registered trademarks and SGI, the SGI logo, IRISconsole, NUMAflex, Origin, Performance Co-Pilot, SGIconsole, and SGI ProPack for Linux are trademarks of Silicon Graphics, Inc.
+Silicon Graphics, SGI, the SGI logo, IRIS, IRIX, Onyx2, and Origin are registered trademarks and IRISconsole, NUMAflex, Performance Co-Pilot, SGIconsole, and SGI ProPack for Linux are trademarks of Silicon Graphics, Inc.

-Linux is a registered trademark of Linus Torvalds, used with permission by Silicon Graphics, Inc. Red Hat is a registered trademark and RPM is a trademark of Red Hat, Inc. UNIX is a registered trademark of The Open Group in the U.S. and other countries, licensed exclusively through X/Open Company, Ltd.
+Linux is a registered trademark of Linus Torvalds, used with permission by Silicon Graphics, Inc. Windows is a registered trademarks Microsoft Corporation.
+Red Hat is a registered trademark and RPM is a trademark of Red Hat, Inc. UNIX is a registered trademark of The Open Group in the U.S. and other countries, licensed exclusively through X/Open Company, Ltd.